14 FAM 400

 14 FAM 411.2-4 Property Utilization Officer

 a.
-State: The Chief, Property Management Branch (A/LM/PMP/PM) is the designated Property Utilization Officer for the U.S. Department of State.
+State: The Director, Property Management Division (A/LM/PMP/PM), is the designated Property Utilization Officer for the U.S. Department of State.
 Responsibilities in this capacity include promoting the use of excess property to the maximum extent possible as the first source of supply throughout the Department (refer to the Federal Acquisition Regulation (FAR) and the Federal Management Regulation- (FMR), 41 CFR 101-26.101 and 41 CFR 102-36.45).
 Before purchasing new property, excess property should be considered (see 14 FAM 425.1).

 b.
 USAID: The Office of Acquisition and Assistance, Transportation Division, Commodity Logistics Team (M/OAA/T/COM) is the USAID/Washington (USAID/W) staff office responsible for Limited Excess Property Program (LEPP) matters.
 M/OAA/T/COM administers this program authorized and mandated by Sections 607 and 608 of the Foreign Assistance Act.